brunogarvas/brunogarvas/README.md

 Sun Certified Java Associate for the Java Platform, Standard Edition (SCJA)

 Cambridge First Certified in English (FCE)

+Post-Graduated on Tecnologies of Information with emphasis in Developer of Web Systems (SENAC-SP)

 Graduated on Telecommunications with Computer Science (Federal Center of Technological - IFCE)